ehis4rhymes/Employee-Attrition-Analysis/README.md

 # Employee-Attrition-Analysis

-This is my final project with Utiva using Python to analyze employee attrition in of a company
+This is my final project with Utiva using Python to analyze employee attrition of a company